42 Best Apps for Learning Mandarin Chinese in 2026

 With quick games and simple and beautiful illustrations, you can discover Chinese characters on a fast track.
 Just spend a few minutes whenever you are free.
 An easy and effective way to learn non-Latin scripts that work!

-Price: Some parts are free, and later it offers In-App purchases.
-It has two options: $9.99 for 1 month and $69.99 for 1 year.
+Price: Some parts are free, and later, it offers In-App purchases.
+There are two options: $9.99 for one month and $69.99 for one year.

 Chinese language apps

-33. uTalk — Learn Chinese through Visuals
+34. uTalk — Learn Chinese through Visuals

 uTalk is another app for learning Chinese.
-With thousands of words and phrases across several day-to-day topics, you can use them to learn Chinese or everyday use.
+With thousands of words and phrases across several day-to-day topics, you can use them to learn Chinese or for everyday use.

-34. XiMaLaYa — Chinese Podcasts
+35. XiMaLaYa — Chinese Podcasts

 If you want to listen to endless Podcasts to learn Mandarin, look no further than XiMaLaYa.
-This is the no 1 platform for listening to podcasts, stories, novels, books, and lectures in China.
+This is the No. 1 platform for listening to podcasts, stories, novels, books, and lectures in China.

-35. Standard Mandarin for Pronunciation and Pinyin
+36. Standard Mandarin for pronunciation and pinyin

-36. Chinese grammar
+37. Chinese grammar

 Do you want to study and practice Chinese grammar?